-Top 10 Breeds Exposed to IVDD
+Top 10 Breeds Exposed to IVDD: A Pet Parent Guide

 What is IVDD?

 Bad jumping habits like this can very well lead to permanent damage, and temporary solutions such as wheelchairs are used for dogs who suffer from the most common result of this disease, paralysis.

-#10 German Shepard
+#10 German Shepherd

 These extremely small dogs get the rough end of the stick with IVDD.
 Their stubby legs and long spine work against each other.
 This breed also tends to see IVDD come into the picture with age, but it is also not atypical to see this breed suffer from this disease.

 Although it is not common to think about, poodles actually have one of the longer spines in dogs in comparison to average-sized dogs.
-IVDD in poodles is not a stranger to these breeds, striking them most commonly in the beginning of the second half of their lives.
+IVDD in poodles is not a stranger to these breeds, striking them most commonly at the beginning of the second half of their lives.

 A smaller dog with an elongated back.
 Their legs allow the boldness and opportunity to jump on and off higher surfaces, which ultimately works against the health of their spine.
-This breed also lies on the lesser side of athleticism in terms of build and body type, making them a very prone breed to IVDD.
+This breed also lies on the lesser side of athleticism in terms of build and body type, making Cocker Spaniels a very prone breed to IVDD.

 Corgis are cursed with possibly the worst combination of features to have when it comes to the susceptibility of IVDD.
-Their weight, stubby legs, and length of their back all come into play.
+Their weight, stubby legs, and the length of their back all come into play.
 Corgis are one of the most common breeds to suffer from the symptoms of IVDD with their odd posture and energy.

 3 Ways to Prevent IVDD